oodfinder/LSGM/README.md

 * [numpy](https://numpy.org/): Matrix manipulation.
 * [scipy](https://github.com/scipy/scipy): Statistics algorithms.

+## Pre-trained Models

+We provide the pre-trained models for both the DNN models and the LSGM models for reproduce.

+We use the existing pre-trained models when possible, i.e. the ResNet and DenseNet for CIFAR are from [deep_Mahalanobis_detector](https://github.com/pokaxpoka/deep_Mahalanobis_detector).
+For the TinyImageNet dataset, we use the script and parameter from [outlier-exposure](https://github.com/hendrycks/outlier-exposure).
+And we also provide the Generalized-ODIN specific model, trained using code from [Generalized-ODIN-Implementation](https://github.com/guyera/Generalized-ODIN-Implementation).
+The mentioned models are saved to directory `godin_pretrained` and `pre_trained`.

+The LSGM models are in the `checkpoint` directory, which can be loaded easily with command line options.

 ## Out-of-Distribution Datasets

 Some out-of-distribution datasets we use are from torchvision, such as CIFARs.
 For the others we provide the download links here for convenient (and for reducing the size of this repository):